LassoSoft/LassoGuide/lasso_guide_source/operations/lassoapps.rst

 compiled to native OS-specific executable code, a binary compiled for OS X, for example, will not run on Linux.

-Both the :program:`lassoc` tool and the freely available :program:`gcc` compiler tools are required to compile a binary LassoApp.
+Both lassoc and the freely available :program:`gcc` compiler tools are required to compile a binary LassoApp.
 Several steps are involved in this task.
-However, LassoSoft makes available a "makefile_" which simplifies this process on Linux and OS X. To use this makefile, copy the file into the same location as the LassoApp directory.
+However, LassoSoft makes available a "`makefile`_" which simplifies this process on Linux and OS X. To use this makefile, copy the file into the same location as the LassoApp directory.
 Then, on the command line, type:

 .. code-block:: none

-   make DirectoryName.lassoapp
+   $> make DirectoryName.lassoapp

 Replace "DirectoryName" with the name of the LassoApp directory in the above command.
-The resulting file will have a ".lassoapp" extension and can be placed in the LassoApps directory.
+The resulting file will have a "|dot| lassoapp" extension and can be placed in the "LassoApps" directory.
 Lasso Server will load the LassoApp once it is restarted.

 .. note::
-   For information on compiling without using a makefile or on Windows, see the documentation on :ref:`compiling lasso code <compiling-lasso>`.
+   For information on compiling without using a makefile or on Windows, see the documentation on :ref:`compiling Lasso code <command-compiling-lasso>`.

 Installing the GCC compiler